 The Company is committed to devoting considerable effort to identify and formalise best practice of corporate governance.
 The Company has also set up corporate governance practices to meet all code provisions and some of the recommended best practices in Appendix 14 "Corporate Governance Code and Corporate Governance Report" (the "Code") of the Rules Governing the Listing of Securities on the Stock Exchange of Hong Kong Limited (the "Stock Exchange") (the "Listing Rules").
-Except a deviation from part of E.1.2 of the Code, the Company has met all the Code provisions and adopted some of the recommended best practices set out in the Code for the year ended 31 March 2014.
-Please refer to the summary below.
+For the year ended 31 March 2015, the Company has met all the Code provisions, and adopted some of the recommended best practices set out in the Code as follows:

-Deviation during the year ended 31 March 2014 The Company deviated from E.1.2 of the Code in that Mr. Wong Man Kit, the Chairman of the Board (the "Chairman"), was unable to attend the Annual General Meeting ("AGM") held on 30 August 2013 due to other important engagements.
-There were other Executive Directors of the Company who attended the AGM and answered questions raised at the meeting.
-Major recommended best practices achieved during the year ended 31 March 2014 The Board conducted evaluation of its performance annually as set out in B.1.9 of the Code; The Company has adopted the internal control review guidelines set out in C.2.3 of the Code; and A whistle-blowing mechanism pertaining to C.3.8 of the Code has been set up for employees to report possible improprieties in financial reporting, internal control or other matters to the Audit Committee.
+Major recommended best practices achieved during the year ended 31 March 2015

+- The Board conducted evaluation of its performance annually as set out in B.1.9 of the Code; - The Company has adopted the internal control review guidelines set out in C.2.3 of the Code; and - A whistle-blowing mechanism pertaining to C.3.8 of the Code has been set up for employees to report possible improprieties in financial reporting, internal control or other matters to the Audit Committee.

-The Board of Directors Composition of the Board
+The Board of Directors

+Composition of the Board

-The Board is chaired by Mr. Wong Man Kit.
+The Board is chaired by Mr. Wong Ling Sun, Vincent (the "Chairman").
 The Board comprises five Executive Directors and three Independent Non-Executive Directors.
 Four board committees, namely Executive Committee, Remuneration Committee, Audit Committee and Nomination Committee, are appointed by the Board to oversee different areas of the Group's affairs.
 The respective responsibilities of the Board and the board committees are discussed in this report.

 The Board sets the Group's overall objectives and strategies, monitors and evaluates its operating and financial performance and reviews the corporate governance standard of the Company.
-It also decides on matters such as annual and interim results, material or connected transactions, director appointments or re-appointments, dividends and accounting policies.
+It also decides on matters such as annual and interim results, material or connected transactions, director appointments or reappointments, dividends and accounting policies.
 The Board has delegated the authority of and responsibility for implementing the Group's business strategies and managing the daily operations of the Group's businesses to the Executive Committee.
 The Executive Committee comprises the five Executive Directors and is fully accountable to the Board.

 All Independent Non-Executive Directors, whose designations as Independent Non-Executive Directors are identified in all corporate communications of the Company, bring a variety of experience and expertise to the Group and at least one of the three Independent Non-Executive Directors has appropriate professional qualifications or accounting or related financial management expertise.
-The

-Independent Non-Executive Directors participate in Board meetings to bring an independent judgment on the issues arising in the meetings and monitor the Group's performance in achieving the corporate goals and objectives.
+The Independent Non-Executive Directors participate in Board meetings to bring an independent judgment on the issues arising in the meetings and monitor the Group's performance in achieving the corporate goals and objectives.
 The Company maintains appropriate directors' and officers' liabilities insurance.